 Recipient of the 2018 North Street Book Prize in Literary Fiction

-Angela's debut novel sets itself on a single day in the life of four Los Angeles musicians, who each struggle to make their living as such, and who are faced with a plight to which each must seek a resolve.
-By the end of the business day, their lives will have intersected in ways much like the intersection of a musical "trading fours" that builds to a dramatic cadence.
+Angela's debut novel sets itself on a single day in the life of four Los Angeles musicians, who struggle to make their living as such, and who are each faced with a plight to which they must seek a resolve.
+By the end of the business day, their lives will have intersected in ways much like the intersection of a musical "trading fours" that builds to a poignant cadence.

 * Trading Fours has also been excerpted in David Rife's book of essays "Jazz Fiction: Take Two," and in